Table of Contents

-Remote control of customer desktop
+Remote control of client desktop

-With ConnectMe Customer app, agent service staff is able to control customer Windows / Mac OS / Ubuntu desktop including keyboard and mouse.
-It is the best tools for service staff to trouble shoot the software or hardware issues on the customer local PC.
+With 2ConnectMe Video Consult Guest app installed on your client PC, agent service staff is able to control your client Windows / Mac OS / Ubuntu desktop including keyboard and mouse.
+It is the best tools for service staff to trouble shoot the software or hardware issues on the client local PC.

 How it works?